New York Hummingbirds: 7 Awesome Documented Species

 Hear the sounds of the Broad-billed hummingbird (Cornell Lab of Ornithology link).

-They prefer habitats such as canyons, riverine woodlands, and sometimes gardens or urban areas with suitable flowering plants.
+Broad-billed hummingbirds prefer habitats such as canyons, riverine woodlands, and sometimes gardens or urban areas with suitable flowering plants.

-Nests made by Broad-billed hummingbirds are identified by their lack of lichen decoration on the exterior.
+Nests made by Broad-billed hummingbirds are constructed from a single, long, thin branch and identified by their lack of lichen decoration on the exterior.

 Instead, the birds prefer to build their nests utilizing outside grass fibers, leaf fragments, and bark, and then utilize spider webs to secure and maintain the structure of the nest.

-See my article: Hummingbird Parents: (Mating to Nesting)
+Hummingbird Parents: (Mating to Nesting)

-Surprisingly, the Broad-billed hummingbird has demonstrated a real overall population growth in recent years, in contrast to other hummingbird population surveys.
+Surprisingly, the Broad-billed hummingbird’s population has grown in recent years, in contrast to other hummingbird species.
+Its future relies on habitat conservation and understanding environmental impacts.

 When the oldest male Broad-billed hummingbird was caught and released in Arizona during a banding operation, he was 9 years and 1 month old.

-See my article: 3 Reasons Why Hummingbirds Are Banded
+3 Reasons Why Hummingbirds Are Banded

 The most frequently seen New York hummingbird is by far and away the Ruby-throated hummingbird.